William Crichton (engineer): Kolpino years

 William Crichton and Annie Elizabeth Owen were married in the English church in Saint Petersburg in November 1854.
 The family grew during the following years with the birth of their daughter Louisa in 1856, followed by sons George in 1858, William Jr. in 1860, and Alexander Owen in 1862.

 Crichton did not leave notes about his role in the Izhorsk Works, but some conclusions can be drawn from the order books, Crichton's specialisation, and a few other pieces of information.
 Following defeat in the Crimean War, the Russian Navy ordered new armoured ships with cannon turrets, powered by steam engines which used propellers; the minimum speed requirement was 15 knots.
 This required very powerful steam engines, with high-pressure boilers, representing the latest technology.
 It is noteworthy, that the second child George was born in Edinburgh, Scotland.
-This indicates that Crichton had been there for a some length of time since he had taken his family with him.
+This indicates that Crichton had been there for some length of time since he had taken his family with him.
 A third important fact is that Crichton was awarded the Great Golden Medal with Stanislaus ribbons around 1860; this was a significant award.

 It appears that Crichton had travelled to the UK to gather information about the latest steam technology, which he could do relatively easily as a UK citizen using his existing contacts.
 Further speculation suggests the technology was successfully applied to the powerful engines built in Izhorsk and this was the reason Crichton received the award.